Hemayet916/autofix-garage/README.md

 # AutoFix Garage — FormSubmit Edition

-This version wires the booking form directly to your email using **FormSubmit** (free, no signup required).
+This version wires the booking form directly to your email using **FormSubmit**.